orangebowlerhat/pyramid/README.md

 It is written in c3 and uses libgirepository to parse typelib files.
 To do this, it uses a binding to libgirrepository which was created by pyramid itself.
 Thereby eating its own dog food.

-The binding uses the prefix from the typelib as the module name.
+A generated binding uses the prefix from the typelib as its module name.
 The prefix is trimmed from function and type names, and case is matched with c3's naming conventions.
 So `glClear` would become `gl::clear`.
 Structs are created for any object types and methods are attached to them in a similar way.

 ## Build

 To build it simply clone the repository and do `c3c build` in the base folder.
 Create a `lib` folder in the base folder before building.
+Linking requires the girepository and gobject libraries, these will be installed in most linux desktops.

 ## Usage